schrodingersbox/status_cat/README.md

 ## TODO

+* Modify Stripe checker to count as a fail if Stripe gem is not installed

 * Add memory checker with externally configurable limit
 * Add disk space checker with externally configurable limit
 * Add Zencoder checker?